Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **AWS Cost Explorer**

-Question 28
+> Cost Explorer allows you to visualize and forecast your costs and usage over time.

-For which of the below is S3 a suitable storage solution?
+_Q28: For which of the below is S3 a suitable storage solution?_
 (Choose 2)

-- Pictures
-- Documents

-Question 29
+**Pictures**, **Documents**

-AWS purchases computing resources in large quantities at lower costs and then _passes volume discounts on to their customers.
+_Q29: AWS purchases computing resources in large quantities at lower costs and then passes volume discounts on to their customers.
 Which benefit of cloud computing does this demonstrate?_

 **Lower pay-as-you-go prices due to massive economies of scale**

+> Customers benefit from massive economies of scale and achieve lower variable costs than they can get on their own due to volume discounts

 Question 30